 When he was just 14 years old Pablo won the Potrillos Cup—the most prestigious youth tournament in the world.
 Together with some of his family members, he put together his own team : Ellerstina.

 Over the course of eight seasons, it won trophies and accolades, including his first Argentine Triple Crown in 2010, becoming #1 in the World Polo Tour Rankings.
-Since then, he won the Triple Crown for a third consecutive time with another team, La Dolfina.
+Pablo went on to win the Triple Crown for a third consecutive time with another team, La Dolfina.
 No other player in the sport’s history has achieved this feat.
 December 2018 brought a 10th victory in the Argentine Open.
 In January 2020, La Dolfina participated in the first World Desert Polo Tournament at the amazing Unesco World Heritage site in AlUla, in Saudi Arabia Kingdom.

 ‘Hard knocks are a regular occurrence.
 It’s a very elegant game, but also a contact sport.
 Given that Pablo has sustained a large number of injuries in the course of his career, We came up with a watch that could resist the many types of shocks arising in a match, whilst leaving the movement visible.
 After the armored case of the RM 053, we introduced on the RM 53-01 a laminated glass, a first in watchmaking.’